 Wow.
 I don't understand how this isn't higher.
 One of my favorite songs from Pink Floyd.
 I just love that opening synth!

-Captures the emotion (or lack of) behind the sleazy music industry to the point of PERFECTION.
+Captures the emotion (or lack thereof) behind the sleazy music industry to the point of perfection.

-When they talk about Mary, they even introduce her by last name, and call her by her first name later in the song.
+When they talk about Mary, they even introduce her by her last name and call her by her first name later in the song.
 That's how blunt we're talking.

 No sugarcoating.
 No censoring.
 Just stating their thoughts.

-This song is one I have heard over forty times, and it is more powerful with every listen.
+This song is one I have heard over forty times, and it becomes more powerful with every listen.
 It should be in the top 5.

-Not only is this song just so perfect, I also had an over protective mom.
-Makes me smile reading the lyrics.
+Not only is this song just so perfect, but I also had an overprotective mom.
+Reading the lyrics makes me smile.

 17th?
 This song should be in the Top 10!
 It's got a beautiful folky tune, great lyrics, and an excellent guitar solo.

-Why 20th.
-Why not 1st.
+Why 20th?
+Why not 1st?
 This never gets boring.
-Doctor Who noises and terminator threatening to kill you, Pink Floyd knew of the film before it was created! =0
+With Doctor Who noises and the Terminator threatening to kill you, Pink Floyd knew of the film before it was created!

 Picking one Pink Floyd song as their best might just be the hardest thing I've had to do.
-By far one of the best bands and one of my favorites.
-There's just so many amazing songs to choose from but I think Young Lust has my favorite of the many amazing solos this band has created
+By far, this is one of the best bands and one of my favorites.
+There are just so many amazing songs to choose from, but I think Young Lust has my favorite of the many amazing solos this band has created.

 This goes hard as hell by Pink Floyd standards.

 Honestly, this is the best part of Shine On You Crazy Diamond.
-Much more exciting and interesting than the first parts.
+It's much more exciting and interesting than the first parts.

 The guitar solo in this song sounds like the guitar is screaming.
 It's amazing work.